alexpghayes/latentnetmediate/data-raw/README.md

 # Raw or partially processed data

 This folder contains four different datasets.
-Three of these datasets have been cleaned and are exported in the `netmediate` R package as data objects `reddit`, `addhealth` and `smoking`.
+Three of these datasets have been cleaned and are exported in the `latentnetmediate` R package as data objects `reddit`, `addhealth` and `smoking`.
 See the data documentation for details.

 The file structure of this folder is as follows: